Threat Vector

 Leakware or Doxware: this type of ransomware threatens to publish sensitive information if the ransom is not paid.

-It is important to note that the types of ransomware and the methods they use to spread are constantly evolving, so staying informed and taking proactive measures to protect your systems is crucial.
+It is important to note that the types of ransomware and the methods used to spread it are constantly evolving, so staying informed and taking proactive measures to protect your systems and users is crucial.

 If your business is infected with ransomware, it is vital to take the following steps: